logscape/hpc-server/src/Readme.txt

 However, ensure that there is only one .bundle file in the app when deployed!
 -----------------------------------------------------------------------

-# CONFIGURATION
+CONFIGURATION

-1. Edit the following file: lib/config.properties
+1. Edit the following file: lib/SQLconfig.properties
 	You need to provide the SQL connection details, see QuickStart.txt for more on this.
+If you have multiple clusters or databases, you'll need a file for each (SQLconfig2.properties for example)

-2. Edit the Bundle file to ensure you are running the scripts on the Headnode and on the preferred timeframe.
+2. Edit the Bundle file to ensure you are running the powershell scripts (.ps1 processes) on the Headnode and on the preferred timeframe.

+If you have multiple Headnodes, run the 4 SQL scripts (EODStats, EODUtil, LiveCallIndividuals and LiveCallTotals on each, making sure you use the correct SQL.config for the relevant database.)
 	For more on Bundle files, check the Logscape documentation.

 3. If you are using the LogParser, follow the configuration in the separate documentation.

 	For each script, you pick the run time and which script to run.